ILLGrenoble/visa-image-template-example/README.md

-  -rp or --root-password <password>     VISA_ROOT_PASSWORD       set the root password for the VM -hp or --http-proxy <URL>             VISA_HTTP_PROXY          set the HTTP proxy URL -np or --no-proxy <no proxy hosts>    VISA_NO_PROXY_HOSTS      set the HTTP no proxy hosts -nh or --not-headless                                          set build process not to be headless
+  -rp or --root-password <password>     VISA_ROOT_PASSWORD       set the root password for the VM -hp or --http-proxy <URL>             VISA_HTTP_PROXY          set the HTTP proxy URL -np or --no-proxy <no proxy hosts>    VISA_NO_PROXY_HOSTS      set the HTTP no proxy hosts -nh or --not-headless                                          set build process not to be headless (for debugging)
 ```

 You must specify a path to the VISA PAM public key and a root password.
 The proxy settings are optional.